THE HEALTH, SAFETY, AND WELLBEING OF OUR STUDENTS AND STAFF IS OUR TOP PRIORITY

 with remote delivery

-MacLachlan College is prepared to offer our on-campus students a full remote learning education if there is a campus closure (MacRL1 program).
-Students registered in MacRL2 will have a specialized timetable for their program and will continue with that schedule.
-On-campus students that need to move to remote learning due to a campus closure will follow their regular timetables.
+Although a full-time remote learning program is not being offered by MacLachlan College during the 2021-2022 school year, the school is prepared to pivot our on-campus students a full remote learning education if there is a campus closure and will follow regular timetables.
 Some grade and age level modifications will be established during periods of remote learning, however expectations for students to have direct synchronous contact with their teacher on a regular basis will be established.
 Synchronous learning can be used as part of whole class instruction, in smaller groups of students, and/or in a one-on-one context.

 To the greatest extent possible, assessment, evaluation and reporting activities during periods of remote learning will proceed as usual, with a focus on the achievement of overall expectations and the primary purpose of assessment and evaluation being to improve student learning.
 Where assessment approaches have relied on exams, culminating activities, such as performance tasks, demonstrations, projects, and essays can be used instead to determine students’ grades or marks.